Medicare Advantage Part C All-in-One Plan Right for You?

 What is a Medicare Advantage Part C plan?
 What is Medicare Part C?
 What is an “all-in-one” Medicare plan?

 The truth is… they’re all the same thing.
-Any plan that you’re interested in that is identified as a Medicare Advantage Part C plan (MA) or an “all-in-one” plan is Part C.
+Any plan that you’re interested in that is identified as a Medicare Advantage Part C plan (MAPD) or an “all-in-one” plan is Part C.

 If you don’t have a Medicare Advantage Part C plan